crystallabs/virtualtime/README.md

 It doesn't matter whether you are comparing `vt` to `vt2` or vice-versa, the operation is commutative.

-When matching `VirtualTime`s to `VirtualTime`s, comparisons between field values which are both a `Proc` is not supported and will throw `ArgumentError` in runtime.
+The only note is that comparisons between field values which are both a `Proc` are not supported and will throw `ArgumentError` in runtime.

 # Field Values in Detail